ArduPilot/ardupilot_wiki/plane/source/docs/tuning-quickstart.rst

    fly the majority of lightweight RC airframes right out of the box.
 We also provide :ref:`configuration values for many common aircraft <configuration-files-for-common-airframes>` that you can use to get your aircraft flying before doing further tuning.

+   For ornithopters, more tuning info is available `here <configuration-for-ornithopters>`

    If AUTOTUNE doesn't work with your plane, a fully manual approach is described in the :ref:`Roll, Pitch and Yaw Controller Tuning Guide <roll-pitch-controller-tuning>`.